colintsmith/startup/notes.md

 ### flexbox
 useful for when you want to partition your application into areas that responsively move around as the window resizes.

+# Javascript notes

+## regular expresions
+Regular expressions are built into java script.
+You can do it by creating a new function or doing it another way
+the other way => const literalRegex = /ab*/i;

+or: onst objRegex = new RegExp('ab*', 'i');
+commands with regular expressions:
+text.match(reg) - match returns the things in text that match the regular expression.
+text.replace(reg, something) - replace the regular expressions in text with something
+using test just returns something as true